the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/API-design/My-Final-Workflow.md

 > You can skip this step, if you'll do step 7

-### Step 7: Create the Frontend simulation
+### Step 7: Create the Frontend simulation (alongside step 8)
-- Create the frontend simulation of your App
+- Only implement the features enough for sending and receiving data on the frontend, don't do any styling for the mean time, until you're done with the API.
+- If `console.log()` is enough to prove that things are working, stay at that level for now.
+- In the case of WebSockets or Media related stuff, you may need a little UI to prove things are working.

 - In each action view, a response should be accompanied by its corresponding user story architecture diagram.

-### Step 8: API Development
+### Step 8: API Development (alongside step 7)
-- Develop API using a language/framework of choice. while taking [Step 3](#step-3-determine-your-api-architecture-backend-servicesintegrations) into account.
+- Develop API using a language/framework of choice. while taking [Step 3](#step-3-determine-your-api-architecture-backend-servicesintegrations) into account. ((NodeJS/Express | Go/Fiber))
-  - NodeJS/Express | Go/Fiber
 - Test-Driven-Development (TDD)
 -  Learn or Revise a concept as you get to its point of application.

 - Periodically, revise Design Principles & Patterns and improve your designs.

 > Don't defer this step for diagramming and specification.
 Just continue to build it up.
 Although, you may have to outline user story first.

+### Step 9: Test your endpoints in Postman
+Undergo this step if you don't have a frontend for the API

-### Step 9: Deployment
+### Step 10: Deployment
 - CI/CD, Hosting, Cloud services

 ### Step 11: Monitoring and Growth